ashmeetk/Coupon-And-Product-app/README.md

 How to start the application?
 Right click on the application in SpringToolSuite, click on run on server. index.html will be get displayed automatically in the web browser.

+Tech:
+JSP, Servlets, JDBC

+What did I learn?
+1. How to create servlets and how do they intercept all client requests and forwards them to the business layer(DAO) so that operations can be performed on the database.
+2. What is JDBC and how to establish connection with the mysql database
+3. How to create JSPs and how they display information on the web browser.

+Udemy course that helped creating this project:
+JDBC Servlets and JSP - Java Web Development Fundamentals taught by Bharath Thippireddy